-Step Three: In order to file a formal grievance, the grievant must submit a College Grievance Form and the signed copy of the Student Action Report (SAR) from the Associate Dean of Nursing, outlining the attempts to resolve the matter informally through the complaint procedures.

-A Grievance Form, in addition to the SAR, must be filed with the Vice President of Academic Affairs or his/her designee within three weeks from the time of the decision, determination, or incident leading to the Grievance, or from the time when the Grievant should reasonably have been able to determine that the decision, determination, or incident might have affected his/her status whichever is later.

-All grievances must be filed in writing and signed by the Grievant, and must include:

-a concise statement of the allegations that form the basis for the student's complaint, including a careful statement of the facts, the rule, regulation, policy or practice that was violated, a summary of the informal attempts at resolution, and a suggested remedy.

-No formal grievance will be considered to be filed until the written grievance is actually received by the Vice President of Academic Affairs or his/her designee.

-Any administrator, faculty member, staff member or student serving in any review capacity at any stage in a grievance process will consider all available relevant facts relating to the grievance.

-Step Four: A date for the Grievant to meet with the Grievance Committee and present his or her Grievance will be set within one week of the date the Grievance is filed.
+• Step Three: To file a formal grievance, the grievant must submit a College Grievance Form and the signed copy of the Student Action Report (SAR) from the Associate Dean of Nursing, outlining the attempts to resolve the matter informally through the complaint procedures.
+A Grievance Form, in addition to the SAR, must be filed with the President or their designee within three weeks from the time of the decision, determination, or incident leading to the Grievance, or from the time when the Grievant should reasonably have been able to determine that the decision, determination, or incident might have affected their status whichever is later.
+All grievances must be filed in writing and signed by the Grievant, and must include: a concise statement of the allegations that form the basis for the student's complaint, including a careful statement of the facts, the rule, regulation, policy or practice that was violated, a summary of the informal attempts at resolution, and a suggested remedy.
+No formal grievance will be considered to be filed until the written grievance is actually received by the President or their designee.
+Any administrator, faculty member, staff member or student serving in any review capacity at any stage in a grievance process will consider all available relevant facts relating to the grievance. • Step Four: A date for the Grievant to meet with the Grievance Committee and present his or her Grievance will be set within one week of the date the Grievance is filed.
 The decision of the Grievance Committee is final.
 If a committee is needed for resolution of a grievance, the Grievance Committee will be composed of two (2) students, two (2) Platt College employees (staff member(s)/discipline related faculty member(s), and one (1) discipline related Platt College Administrator as determined by Platt College who are not directly involved in the incident or disciplinary action.
-In the event that a tie-breaking vote is needed the College Administrator who is not directly involved in the incident or disciplinary action serves as the tie breaking vote.

-If the Grievant chooses to be represented by an attorney, the Grievant or the Grievant's attorney must so notify the appropriate Platt College Administrator at least 24 hours prior to the date of any meeting where the Grievant's attorney will be present.
-If a Grievant chooses to involve legal counsel, the Grievant will be responsible for all of his/her own incurred legal fees.
+If a tie-breaking vote is needed the College Administrator who is not directly involved in the incident or disciplinary action serves as the tie breaking vote.
+If the Grievant chooses to be represented by an attorney, the Grievant or the Grievant's attorney must notify the appropriate Platt College Administrator at least 24 hours prior to the date of any meeting where the Grievant's attorney will be present.
+If a Grievant chooses to involve legal counsel, the Grievant will be responsible for all of their own incurred legal fees.
 All references in these procedures to time periods are to business days.

-In the unfortunate event that a student or graduate of Platt College feels that his/her complaint or grievance has not been satisfactorily resolved, the individual has the option of submitting a written complaint to the following agencies:
+In the unfortunate event that a student or graduate of Platt College feels that their complaint or grievance has not been satisfactorily resolved, the individual has the option of submitting a written complaint to the following agencies: This information is not listed on the web version Contact Information:

-Contact Information:

-The Accrediting Commission of Career Schools and Colleges (ACCSC)

-2101 Wilson Blvd., Suite 302

-Arlington, VA 22201

-www.accsc.org

-Schools accredited by the Accrediting

-Commission of Career Schools and Colleges

-(ACCSC) must have a procedure and operational

-plan for handling student complaints.
-If a

-student does not feel that the school has

-adequately addressed a complaint or concern,

-the student may consider contacting the

-Accrediting Commission.
-All complaints

-considered by the Commission must be in

-written form, with permission from the

-complainant(s) for the Commission to forward a

-copy of the complaint to the school for a

-response.
-The complainant(s) will be kept

-informed as to the status of the complaint as

-well as the final resolution by the Commission.
+The Accrediting Commission of Career Schools and Colleges (ACCSC) 2101 Wilson Blvd., Suite 302 Arlington, VA 22201 703-247-4212 www.accsc.org Schools accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) must have a procedure and operational plan for handling student complaints.
+If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Contact information: